cielecki/day-composer/docs/roadmap.md

 **Mode Switch Button Relocation:**
 Move the mode switching button closer to the text input area for improved accessibility and faster mode changes during conversations.
 This will enhance the user experience by reducing the distance users need to move their cursor to switch modes.

-**AI model aliases:**
+**AI Model Aliases:**
-Implement aliases for AI models to allow users to use different model names in the mode settings.
-This would allow users to use different model names in the mode settings.
-Requires verification that lower-tier models well enough to warrant this feature.
+Implement aliases for AI models to allow users to use custom or simplified model names in the mode settings.
+This would provide more flexibility in model naming and configuration.
+Requires verification that lower-tier models perform well enough to warrant this feature.

 **Fire and forget chat workflow:**
 Rethink the concept of creating a new chat for each voice message without automatically switching to it.